-Volcan Tacora is a stratovolcano located in the Andes of the Arica y Parinacota Region of Chile at an elevation of 5.980m (19,620ft) above the sea level.
-In 2009 it was built a trail to the summit.
+Volcan Tacora is a stratovolcano located in the Arica y Parinacota Region of Chile near the Peruvian border.
+A mine road tops out at 5.590m (18,339ft) above the sea level.
 It's one of the highest mountain roads of Chile.

 Pic: Carlos Javier Silva Currieco